 3) La Jolla – La Jolla Cove Marine Sanctuary

 La Jolla Cove is easily the most beautiful paddle board spot on our list.
 Paddle along towering rocky cliffs and witness the cove’s prosperous marine life.
 Watch seals sunbath on the cliffs and birds gracefully fly in packs along the shoreline.
 La Jolla Cove is one of the true Jewels of the San Diego’s coastline.

 While paddle boarding, you’re likely to encounter bat rays, leopard sharks, jellyfish, sea turtles and even real sharks (the harmless types!).
-In addition, you get the majestic cliffs and caves along the shoreline to compliment the sea life.
+In addition, La Jolla paddle boarding offers an unparalleled view of the majestic cliffs and caves along the shoreline to compliment the sea life.
 Even when conditions are not perfect. it’s still one of the most beautiful spots to paddle in San Diego.